opendilab/DI-engine-docs/source/02_algo/multi_agent_cooperation_rl_eng.rst

 - QPLEX: QPLEX decomposes the joint Q-value :math:`Q_tot` and the Q-value of each agent :math:`Q_i` using a Dueling structure, respectively.
 The IGM consistency is transformed into an easy-to-implement advantage function value range constraint, which facilitates the learning of value functions with a linear decomposition structure.
 For details, please refer to `QPLEX <https://arxiv.org/abs/2008.01062>`_ [10]_

-**Actor-critic MARL**
+**Actor-Critic MARL**

-For Actor-critic MARL, the main idea is to learn a multi-agent policy network.
-There are mainly COMA, MAPPO and other methods:
+For Actor-Critic MARL, the main idea is to use the policy gradient theorem to update the policy networks while learning a fully centralized state-action value function and use it to guide the optimization of decentralized policies.

 - COMA: COMA uses counterfactual baselines to address the challenge of credit assignment across multiple agents and a critic network to efficiently compute counterfactual baselines.
 For details, please refer to `COMA <https://github.com/opendilab/DI-engine-docs/blob/main/source/hands_on/coma.rst>`_ [5]_